Environmental law and practice in Australia: overview

 Most registers are free to search and are available on the relevant department's website.
 Some registers can only be searched in person at the relevant department, or on payment of a specified fee.

-There are specific requirements in each jurisdiction for companies to carry out environmental auditing and reporting publicly about environmental performance.
+There are specific requirements in each jurisdiction for companies to carry out environmental auditing and public reporting about environmental performance.

 Companies that meet the threshold must report their GHG emissions, energy production and energy consumption (National Greenhouse and Energy Reporting Act 2007).

 It is compulsory under Commonwealth legislation that all businesses report their emissions of certain substances to air and water, and the transfers of those substances in waste annually to the National Pollutant Inventory (NPI) provided they exceed reporting thresholds.
-In Western Australia, the data is assessed and published on the NPI website (www.npi.gov.au).
+The data is assessed and published on the NPI website (www.npi.gov.au).

-In Western Australia, an owner or occupier of a contaminated site or a person who knows, or suspects, that he has caused, or contributed to, the contamination of that site, must report to DEC (CS Act).
+In Western Australia, an owner or occupier of a contaminated site or a person who knows, or suspects, that he has caused, or contributed to, the contamination of that site, must report to DER.

 A fairly broad range of environmental insurance products is available.
 Each general liability policy has its own particular wording and coverage.
 These can include coverage for remediation and coverage for clean-up or damages to third parties from conditions at the site.
 Additionally, directors and officers' policies may provide coverage if the directors and officers of a company are sued as a result of an environmental incident or loss.